woocommerce/woocommerce-admin/readme.txt

 - Tweak: Add check to see if value for contains is array, show warning if not. #6645
 - Fix: Event tracking for merchant email notes #6616
 - Fix: Check active plugins before getting the PayPal onboarding status #6625
+- Dev: Add support for nonces in note actions #6726

 == 2.2.0 3/26/2021 ==